BruceResearch/mFI-PSO/README.md

 # mFI-PSO — Adversarial Image Generation and Training for Deep Neural Networks
 This repo is the official implementation for [mFI-PSO: A Flexible and Effective Method in Adversarial Image Generation for Deep Neural Networks](https://arxiv.org/pdf/2006.03243.pdf).
+(Accepted by 2022 International Joint Conference on Neural Networks (IJCNN))

 ![plot](./image/CIFAR10comparison.jpg)